epallerols/scrollto-with-animation/README.md

 # scrollto-with-animation
-This is a simple function for animating scroll that can define a easing equation function, working with scrollTop of the element and works fine in all browsers.
+Animated Scroll with requestAnimationFrame
+For smoothly animating scroll defining the easing, running at 60FPS and cross-browser

 - Only one dependency (for the [polyfill](https://www.npmjs.com/package/animation-frame))
-- Cross-browser.
-- 60 FPS Animation.
+- Cross-browser
+- **60 FPS** Animation
-- If user scrolls while animation is running, scroll animation would be immediately canceled.
+- If user scrolls while animation is running, scroll animation would be immediately canceled
 - Available adding script or browserify

 ## Install